mayank3aj3769/scimplify_task2/README.md

 # It's a simple session based authentication built using fastAPI in python

+- Clone the repository and run the following the command to fire the server.
+    `uvicorn main:app --reload `

 - There are 5 routes
   -- `/api/signup` -  Allows a user to sign up using email and password and stores the same in a mongoDB cluster.
   -- `/api/login`  -  Allows a user to login using the same email id and password